statnett/edx-dotnet/README.md

 # EDX extension for AmqpNetLite

 This is a small extension over AmqpNetLite for simplifying communication with an EDX-Toolbox.
-The most important topics are:
+The most important features are:

-1. Providing examples on how to connect with EDX.
 1. Encapsulating AMQP Application Properties that regularly would be [string-based](EdxLib/Constants.cs)
 1. Unwrapping binary message content as a string when receiving messages

+The solution also provides examples on how to connect with EDX, as well as sending and receiving messages.

 ### Contents
 There are four projects in this solution:
 1. [EdxLib](EdxLib), the library itself
-1. [EdxLibTests](EdxLibTests), unit tests for the library
+1. [EdxLibTests](EdxLibTests), unit tests for the library-functionality
 1. [SimpleSender](SimpleSender), a basic console application for sending data
 1. [SimpleReceiver](SimpleReceiver), a basic console application for receiving data